Social Factors >

 *3:Definitions of compensation: Compensation refers to the salary + other incentives (e.g., Employee compensations, bonuses, retirement benefits, severance pay, and incentives of material value).

-*4:Definitions of senior managers: Refers to the ones stated in "managerial officers" specified in Tai-Cai-Zheng-3 No. 920001301 letter dated March 27, 2003, which includes overseas branch managers.
+*4:Definitions of executives: Refers to the ones stated in "managerial officers" specified in Tai-Cai-Zheng-3 No. 920001301 letter dated March 27, 2003, which includes overseas branch managers.

 *5:Definitions of management personnel: Refers to senior managers and management personnel other than senior managers.